hanjingo/doc/interview.md

 For more info, see: [Searching Algorithm Summary](ALGO/search.md)

-#### Compare Linear Search and Binary Search.

-Linear Search checks elements sequentially, while Binary Search halves the search space with each step, making it more efficient for sorted data.

-For more info, see: [Searching Algorithm Summary](ALGO/search.md)

 #### How deos Hashing work in searching?

 Hashing uses a hash function to compute an index for each element, allowing for constant-time search operations in the average case by storing elements in a hash table.